ENB2022/anonymous-surveillance-AI/README.md

 ## 🧑‍💼 How it is used
 - Used by security and defense analysts in restricted areas (airports, borders, public buildings)
 - Initial review happens anonymously
-- Escalation protocol triggered by law enforcement only when high-confidence threat is detected
+- Escalation protocol triggered by law enforcement only when high confidence threat is detected

 ## ⚠️ Challenges
-- Needs robust real-time performance
+- Needs robust real time performance
 - Avoiding racial/gender bias in detection
 - Requires large anonymized datasets
 - Must pass legal and ethical review under Canadian law (e.g., Privacy Act, Charter of Rights)